 Las Vegas is not a passive backdrop to these arrangements.
 It is where the UFC was built, where Dana White lives, where TPS holders who clean the hotels and staff the buffets and hang the drywalls in the arenas where UFC events are held have been watching their legal status stripped away by an administration that these men helped elect and continue to legitimize.

-The Culinary Union Local 226, which represents more than 60,000 hospitality workers in Las Vegas and is one of the most immigrant-heavy labor organizations in the country, endorsed Joe Biden in 2024 and has consistently opposed the immigration enforcement posture of the Trump administration.
-The same administration that UFC Freedom 250 will celebrate on June 14 is the administration that terminated Temporary Protected Status for hundreds of thousands of Salvadoran, Honduran, Venezuelan, and Haitian workers, many of whom live and work in Clark County.
-Two U.S. citizens have been killed in immigration enforcement operations under this administration, according to reporting cited by the Guardian.
-These are not abstractions.
-They are the conditions on the ground in the city where Dana White built his empire and where the UFC’s biggest events regularly take place.
+The Culinary Union Local 226 represents more than 60,000 hospitality workers in Las Vegas and is one of the most immigrant-heavy labor organizations in the country.
+The same administration that UFC Freedom 250 will celebrate on June 14 terminated Temporary Protected Status for hundreds of thousands of Salvadoran, Honduran, Venezuelan, and Haitian workers, many of whom live and work in Clark County.

 None of the relationships described in this article are illegal.
-Political donations are legal.
-Regulatory approvals are routine.
-Media mergers are standard commercial transactions.
-Government contracts are awarded through processes that have rules.
 The question this article asks is not whether laws were broken.
 The question is what the accumulation of these relationships produces as policy, whose interests are served when the men with the most access to power also have the most to gain from its exercise, and who bears the cost when the answer to that question excludes them.

 On June 14, the south lawn of the White House will host a fight.
 The president will celebrate his 80th birthday.
 The UFC will spend $60 million.
 Paramount+ will carry the broadcast.
 The Ellisons will control the platform.
-Dana White will call it the greatest card ever assembled.
 In Henderson, in North Las Vegas, in the east valley, people with legal work authorization who have lived in this country for decades will be watching from apartments they are afraid to leave, hoping a Supreme Court decision due in late June goes a different way than everything else has gone.

 Discover more from KVIG Informative